 After all these years, Spliff is still on stage with his Flipmode crony, in color-coordinated outfits, putting on a live show that’s just as comical and high-energy as Busta’s music itself.
 To sum up what he does up there on stage, Spliff simply says he “makes the biggest look better.”

-You can tell the two have been friends for decades when watching them perform on this summer’s Wu-Tang Clan & Nas: NY State Of Mind tour.
+You can tell the two have been friends for decades when watching them perform on 2022’s Wu-Tang Clan & Nas: NY State Of Mind tour.
 The duo is so in-sync they could give Olympic synchronized swimmers a run for their medals.
 Most surprising, however, is that according to Spliff, they go up there, in front of all those people, with no rehearsal, just vibes.
 And a brotherly connection that translates into an electric on-stage synergy.

 Up next for Spliff Star is focusing on his own thing.
 He has a new record called “Live Life,” which got the complete Funkmaster Flex treatment—bombs, scratches, boisterous screams and all—produced by himself and The Brooklyn Plug.
 It’s a celebratory track that samples Lou Rawls’ “You'll Never Find Another Love Like Mine” and conjures the spirit of a cookout, tailor-made for grown men who appreciate the finer things in life (see: matching white linen shirt and shorts sets, and leather sandals).

 LEVEL caught up with Spliff Star in Austin, Texas to chop it up about his new single, his unsung hip-hop legacy, lessons he’s taught Busta and vice versa.

 LEVEL: Are you the best hype man in hip-hop history?